Etherlink-Hackathon/mininet-web/frontend/SMART_CONTRACT_SETUP.md

 - Contract addresses are stored in environment variables
 - Private keys managed by Privy or user's wallet
 - All transactions require user approval
-- FastPay system provides additional security through committee consensus
+- SmartPay system provides additional security through committee consensus

 For more information, see the smart contract documentation in `../smart-contract/GETTING_STARTED.md`.